-With its booming economy, natural resources, and growing population, Asia has captured the business world’s attention.
+With its booming economy, natural resources, and growing population, Asia has captured the investment world’s attention.

-As such, the continent is now a magnet for global investors and entrepreneurs seeking higher returns and lower costs of doing business.
+As such, the continent is now a magnet for global businesspeople and entrepreneurs seeking higher returns and a lower cost of doing business.

 Digital nomads, for instance, have flocked to Thailand to start location-independent businesses while investors are looking towards Cambodia and Vietnam to take advantage of urbanization and strong demographic trends.

 However, while investing in Asia can be lucrative, the region can also be a bit more difficult to navigate for foreign investors.
 Language barriers, non-western business norms, and restrictive laws can be a major turn-off for even the most adventurous capitalists.

 In the world of real estate, for instance, foreigners can often miss out on opportunities due to restrictions on foreign land ownership.
 Most Asian countries allow non-citizens to buy condos, yet very few of them allow foreigners to legally own houses or land.